by Hans du Toit

 The list can go on!

 It was around 2012.
-An internal transfer was made to my department of an employee that seemingly had prior planning experience, that scored well enough with the standard interview questions, both technical and behavioural, yet in the end he could not deliver.
+An internal transfer was made to my department of an employee that seemingly had prior planning experience, that scored well enough with the standard interview questions, both technical and behavioral, yet in the end he could not deliver.
 I had to find a way of proving to my superiors, and to the individual, that he was not able to perform the work he was employed for.
 So I developed a test to evaluate his skill.
-After the first implementation of this test, we realised it could be used for recruitment, and the process got a whole lot easier, and just a little bit harder (more on this in the next article).
+After the first implementation of this test, we realised it could be used for recruitment, and the process got a whole lot easier, as we could now identify true skill (and just a little bit harder as we also started to realise how many “experienced” Project Planners actually lacked skill).

 Initially, the approach was still the same: shortlist CV’s, schedule interviews, interview.
 Following the interviews of the selected couple of incumbents, they were then put through the test.
 We were able to confirm technical skill and ability to a large extent, whilst also more readily identifying possible shortcomings that would require focus, i.e. development areas.
 We were therefore in a position to assess their ability practically rather than to ask this question and expecting a theoretical answer that did not necessarily demonstrate this capability.